hu-macsy/geographer/README.md

 For example, to partition a graph formatted as METIS and coordinates given in the ADCIRC format into 512 blocks with a maximum imbalance of 0.01 according to the second node weight, use:

     mpirun -np 8 Geographer --graphFile fesom_core2.graph --coordFile node2d_core2.out --coordFormat OCEAN --nodeWeightIndex 1 --epsilon 0.01 --dimensions 2 --numBlocks 512

-### Partitioning Methods

-## Usage as Library

-The methods that should be called by end users are the member functions of the ParcoRepart class.
-They mostly accept and return Lama data structures.
-The functions are templated to accept different types for indices and values, instantiated with the same types used in the compilation of the used Lama library.

-An example is this:

-	static DenseVector<IndexType> partitionGraph(CSRSparseMatrix<ValueType> &input, std::vector<DenseVector<ValueType>> &coordinates, struct Settings settings);

-This function takes the input graph as an adjacency matrix in the CSRSparseMatrix format.
-The edge weights are interpreted as communication volumes.
-The coordinates are accepted in a vector of DenseVector, one DenseVector for each dimension.
-The settings struct contains relevant options, for example the target number of blocks.
-The result is returned as a DenseVector.